jmuzquiz/SQLproject/README.md

 - **PostgreSQL:** Chosen for its robust database management capabilities, ideal for handling and analyzing job postings data.
 - **Visual Studio Code:** Used for writing and executing SQL queries, providing a user-friendly environment for project management.
 - **Git and GitHub:** Employed for version control and potential collaboration, enabling future sharing of SQL scripts and analysis with others.
+- **R:** Utilized for data visualization to create insightful graphics based on the queried data.
+- **RStudio:** Served as the integrated development environment for writing and running R scripts, facilitating data visualization.

-This project marked my first experience with these tools, allowing me to gain valuable skills in database management, SQL querying, version control, and preparing for potential collaboration on GitHub.
+This project marked my first experience with SQL, PostgreSQL, Visual Studio Code, and Git/GitHub, allowing me to gain valuable skills in database management, SQL querying, version control, and preparing for potential collaboration on GitHub.
+While I have prior experience with R and RStudio, I further refined my ability to visualize data by exporting SQL query results as CSVs and creating visualizations in RStudio.

-edit

-# The Analysis
+# Analysis of Remote Data Scientist Positions
-Each query for this project aimed at investigating specific aspects of the data scientist job market.
+Each query for this project aimed at investigating specific aspects of the data scientist job market, with a particular focus on remote positions.
 Here's how I approached each question:

-## 1. Top-Paying Data Scientist Jobs
+## 1. Top-Paying Remote Data Scientist Jobs
-To identify the highest-paying roles, I filtered data scientist positions by average yearly salary and location, with a focus on remote opportunities.
+To identify the highest-paying roles, I filtered data scientist positions by average yearly salary and location, with a focus on remote roles.
 This query highlights lucrative career options within the field of data science.

 ```sql
 SELECT